thecraftman/Deploy-a-NLP-Similarity-API-using-Docker/README.md

-# RESTful API For Similarity Check Using Natural Language Processing
+# RESTful API For Similarity Check Using Natural Language Processin

 ## INTRODUCTION